North American College

 Growing up, I was grateful that the Lord provided me with experiences in which I could get to know Him better.
 Spending time with my parish youth group, attending retreats and Steubenville conferences, and volunteering at Camp Virtus et Veritas provided me with times of authentic prayer in which I could more clearly hear God’s voice.

-As a high school student, I attended Skutt Catholic.
+As a high school student, I attended Skutt Catholic High School.
 While at Skutt, I was blessed with countless opportunities to grow in my faith.
 These came in both the simple things, like access to Skutt’s chapel during the day, and the life-changing experiences, like making the March for Life pilgrimage and attending the FOCUS Student Leadership Summit conference in Chicago.
 It was in these moments of spiritual nourishment that I began to consider that Christ might be calling me to serve him in a particular way.

 Entering college, I knew that I wanted my faith to continue to be a central part of my life.
 I spent my freshman year studying at the University of Nebraska at Omaha while living at the St. John Paul II Newman Center.
 At the Newman Center, I was immersed in an energetic community of young individuals who were striving for holiness.
 As the year went on, I began to recognize how God is at work in my life and in others’ lives each and every day.
 Through frequent prayer and reception of the sacraments, I grew tremendously in relationship with Christ.
 Along with this spiritual deepening my desire to serve God and the Church became clear.